kerigansolutions/facebookfeed/README.md

 echo '<pre>',print_r($results),'</pre>';

 ```
 *NOTE: Cursors can change frequently and without warning from Facebook.
 DO NOT STORE cursors.
-Grab them dynamically and pass them to the next page using GET variables*
+Grab them dynamically and pass them to the next page using GET variables or another similar method*

 ## Embedded videos
-In order to handle embedding videos from your Facebook statuses on to your WordPress page, you'll need to set up a standard iframe and pass the returned `link` value for the post into the `src` attribute.
+In order to handle embedding videos from your Facebook statuses on to your WordPress page, you'll need to conditionally check if the `post->type` is `video`, set up a standard iframe and pass the returned `link` value for the post into the `src` attribute.
 The package currently handles embedded Facebook, Vimeo, and Youtube videos.

+## Events